Agencies Responsible for regulating drones in the Republic of Mauritius

 Applications should be made on the standard DCA RPA Application form, and information should also be supplied about the scope of the operation and where and when it will take place

 In most cases, only the ‘standard’ DCA permission is granted, which favors aircraft weighing no more than 7kg (15 lbs).
-Any aircraft weighing more than 20kg (44 lbs) are subject to a more involved process and are more difficult to approve.
+Any aircraft weighing more than 20kg (44 lbs) are subject to a more involved process and is more difficult to approve.

 All applications should be made as far in advance as possible.